Brussels Running Routes:

 For more running routes, see Route List

 Photos courtesy of the creative folks at Flickr Creative Common.
 Thanks!

-I've probably spent a total of 2 years of my life in all the trips I've made to Brussels, and I love the place, but I still don't know how to put my finger on the character of the city.
+I've probably spent a total of two years of my life in all the trips I've made to Brussels, and I love the place, but I still don't know how to put my finger on the character of the city.
 Brussels has a jumbled psyche of multiple personalities: it started as a Dutch-speaking town, and the old town looks like any other beautiful Dutch city.
-Over the years, though, the town was frenchified, and almost everyone speaks French nowadays, much to the resentment of the small Dutch-speaking community.
+Over the years, though, the town was frenchified, and almost everyone speaks French nowadays, much to the resentment of the remaining Dutch-speaking community.

 |Hotel Solvay on Avenue Louise, photo by zemistor|

 So I'll take the easy way out, and describe the straight run out into the huge Bois de La Cambre (Kammerbos) forest at the south edge of the city.
 We'll follow Avenue Louise, a chic, very French-feeling tree-lined boulevard with elegant buildings and a lot of art nouveau mixed in.
 The route is long though.
 If you want to skip the run up and down Avenue Louise and just run in nature, take tram line 94 to the end of the avenue, where the woods begin.

 The route starts at Place Louise on the Boulevard de Waterloo, where you have a view over the old town down the hill.
 Waterloo is full of lively shopping and restaurants, with a real French flair.
 Just start running down either side of Avenue Louise.